Preventing Sexual Misconduct on Campus

 In fall 2017, USU implemented a bystander intervention training program at the Logan campus that is designed to empower students to step in and help other members of the campus community.
 The Upstanding: Stepping Up for a Safe & Healthy Utah program is provided each year to student organization leaders, student-athletes, those living in on-campus housing, Residence Life staff, and members of fraternities and sororities.
+Starting in fall 2018, the program has been offered at other USU campuses, such as Eastern (Price) and Blanding.
 The Upstanding program was created by the Utah Department of Health’s Violence and Injury Prevention Program.

 An Upstanding social norms campaign was released in spring 2019 using data from USU’s 2017 sexual misconduct survey and the student online sexual misconduct prevention course surveys.
 It was distributed on USU social media accounts, bus posters, digital signs, and dining area napkin holders.
 The campaign was intended to address student misperceptions about their peers’ bystander intervention behaviors, particularly related to incidents of sexual and intimate partner violence, and encourage them to act when they find themselves in similar situations.

 USU’s social norms campaign focused on behaviors that are often viewed as normal or acceptable, like intolerant language use or tracking behaviors within intimate relationships, as a way to help students think critically about all situations where they should address problematic behavior.

 Learn more about the Upstanding program.